au5ton/viento/README.md

   animation: {
     beforeDelay: 1000, //Optional, milliseconds delay before the animation begins
     afterDelay: 2000, //Optional, milliseconds delay after the animation ends
+    type: "entrance", //Optional, used for animating entrances and exits of elements.
+Uses the "hidden" CSS class.
+Possible parameters: "entrance" or "exit".
     name: "bar", //Required, CSS bind to the animation-name property.
     duration: "1s", //Required, CSS bind to the animation-duration property.
     delay: "2s", //Optional, CSS bind to the animation-delay property.